Renewable energy debate: Longevity issues

 Even though a source of renewable energy may last for billions of years, renewable energy infrastructure, like hydroelectric dams, will not last forever, and must be removed and replaced at some point.
 Events like the shifting of riverbeds, or changing weather patterns could potentially alter or even halt the function of hydroelectric dams, lowering the amount of time they are available to generate electricity.
 A reservoirs capacity may also be affected by silting which may not be cost-effective to remove.

+Decommissioning hydroelectric dams is increasingly being recognized as necessary where maintenance becomes too costly or ecological damage is severe, as seen in recent projects like the removal of the Klamath River dams in the United States.

-Wind turbines suffer from wear and fatigue and are scheduled to last 25 years before being replaced, often by much taller units.
+Wind turbines suffer from wear and fatigue and are typically scheduled to last about 20–25 years before being replaced, often by much taller, more efficient units.
+Turbine blades, primarily made of fiberglass, currently pose recycling challenges, with many ending up in landfills, though efforts are underway to improve blade recycling technologies.

 Some have claimed that geothermal being a renewable energy source depends on the rate of extraction being slow enough such that depletion does not occur.
 If depletion does occur, the temperature can regenerate if given a long period of non-use.

 The government of Iceland states: "It should be stressed that the geothermal resource is not strictly renewable in the same sense as the hydro resource."
 It estimates that Iceland's geothermal energy could provide 1700 MW for over 100 years, compared to the current production of 140 MW.
 Radioactive elements in the Earth's crust continuously decay, replenishing the heat.
 The International Energy Agency classifies geothermal power as renewable.
 Geothermal power in Iceland is developed in a stepwise development method to ensure that it is sustainable instead of excessive, which would deplete the resource.